The Value of Experience: Add a Teaching Practicum to Your Online TEFL Certification!By Krzl Light Nuñes

 Being in the spotlight in front of eager students for the first time may sometimes be nerve-wracking – you definitely want to start off on the right foot and be ready for whatever lies ahead.
 With a TEFL practicum, it’s possible to take your teaching-related jitters away!
 As you will give classes to real students, you’ll get a feel for teaching as well as for working with various materials and technologies.

 In addition, practicums prepare you for different issues that may occur while you’re teaching, from dealing with various kinds of learners to solving tech issues when teaching English online.
-With practice, you’ll become more confident that you can manage these situations and improvise, if necessary.
+With practice, you’ll become more confident that you can manage these situations and improvise if necessary.

 3. Enhance your teacher profile

-Even if you are a newcomer to the English-teaching field, you can still get an edge when you start applying for TEFL jobs or marketing yourself as a freelancer by adding your teaching practicum to your resume or online profile.
+Even if you are a newcomer to the English-teaching field, you can still get an edge when you start applying for teaching jobs or marketing yourself as a freelancer by adding your teaching practicum to your TEFL/TESOL resume or online profile.
 Don’t forget that you can also rock interviews and attract potential students by mentioning your practicum experience!

-During the Practicum in Teaching Engish Online, you’ll even craft a portfolio of your recorded teaching sessions, which you can showcase in your professional profile and to potential employers.
+If you take the Practicum in Teaching Engish Online, you’ll even craft a portfolio of your recorded teaching sessions, which you can showcase in your professional profile and to potential employers.
 Nowadays, many schools or online ESL companies require you to submit a teaching demo or a self-introduction video during the application process.
 If you’ve already created this during your practicum, you won’t have to worry about recording it later on.

-Sophia, a graduate of the Bridge Practicum in Teaching English Online, created this introduction video before landing a tutoring job with Cambly.
+Sophia, a graduate of the Bridge Practicum in Teaching English Online, created this introduction video before landing a tutoring job with Cambly:

 4. Get professional feedback